Share on Facebook

 Your health comes first.
 Even if you feel fine at the scene, some injuries, like soft tissue injuries and concussions, may not show symptoms for hours or days.
 A police report also creates an official record of the accident.

-2. Document Everything at the Scene
+2. Gather Critical Evidence at the Scene

 If you are able, take photos and videos of the vehicles, the road conditions, traffic signals, and any visible injuries.
 Look for delivery branding on the driver’s vehicle, such as a DoorDash hot bag on the seat or an Uber Eats phone mount on the dashboard.
 These details can help prove the driver was working at the time of the crash.

-3. Get the Driver’s Information
+3. Get the Driver’s Personal and App Information

 Collect the driver’s name, phone number, insurance details, and license plate.
 Ask whether they were making a delivery at the time.
 If possible, note the name of the delivery app they were using.